sckott/scott/vita.md

 Programming
 ------------
-* R >> I have developed R software for 14 years, for research projects, and as packages (see them [on GitHub](https://github.com/sckott)).
+* R >> I have developed R software for 15 years, for research projects, and as packages (see them [on GitHub](https://github.com/sckott)).
 I co-founded a developer collective to make R software tools for scientists called rOpenSci ([https://ropensci.org/](https://ropensci.org/)).
-* Python >> I have programmed in Python for 7 years, and am relatively comfortable throughtout the language, having used it for a variety of simulations, and maintain 3 python libraries on pypi.
+* Python >> I have programmed in Python for 8 years, have used it for academic research, python libraries on PyPi, and in my current job I work with the Flask framework.
-* Ruby >> I have programmed in Ruby for about 6 years.
-I have deployed [an app to Heroku](http://rodash.herokuapp.com/roapi) to monitor the many web APIs that we at rOpenSci consume, and b) I wrote a tiny gem to get Bibtex style references by inputting a DOI [here](https://github.com/sckott/doiref)), and I write many RESTful APIs in Ruby Sinatra.
+* Ruby >> I have programmed in Ruby for about 7 years.
+I've deployed many REST APIs using the Sinatra framework.
 I have 5 gems on Rubygems.
 * HTML/CSS >> I use HTML often for my own website and blog, and occasionally customize CSS.
 * Databases >> I am familiar with and use many databases, including SQL (MySQL, SQLite, PostgreSQL) and NoSQL (CouchDB).
-I am also  familiar with Elasticsearch and Solr, and have created R clients for both of them.
+I am also familiar with Elasticsearch and Solr, and have created R clients for both.

 Publications
 ------------